 If you have to leave home quickly with your kids to get away from an abusive spouse, go to court right away for an emergency protective order that both gives you custody of the children and requires your spouse to stay away from you.
 If you don't make custody part of the protective order, you may be accused of kidnapping.

 Keep in mind that the emergency custody order will be temporary.
-Making a longer-term plan for custody of your children will be part of your divorce proceedings—or separation process if you aren't married to the other parent.
+Making a longer-term plan for custody of your children will be part of your divorce proceedings or separation process if you aren't married to the other parent.
 Whether short or long term, a judge will make a decision about child custody based on what the judge believes to be in the best interests of the children.
 State law determines the factors that a court will consider, but the safety of the children and any history of domestic violence will be a significant part of the equation.
-To learn more about child custody laws and proceedings, see Child Custody.